raayandhar/ril-env/README.md

 Ensure that the arm is enabled on the machine you will run the relevant script on.

 To run both the perception and xArm 7 robotic arm, you can use the `joint_script.py` script.

 To run perception and the robotic arm seperately, you can either run `xarm_script.py` and `camera_script.py` seperately, or to run them simultaneously, you can run the `record.sh` shell script from the desktop.
 Currently, the script is **hardcoded** for a specific NUC and desktop.

+You can access nearly all of the parameters for the APIs through their respective config dataclasses.
+Then, when writing or using a script, you simply need to specify what parameters to change and what to change them to when the `config()` object is being created.